 Primary syphilis or the initial level of syphilis takes place at least two weeks following the transmission of the bacterium.
-Chancre or skin lesions start to appear on the human body parts that had a direct contact to the harmful bacteria.
+Chancre or skin lesions start to appear on the human body parts that had a direct contact with the harmful bacteria.
 It might be noticed around the anus after doing anal sex, on the mouth after oral sex, and in the vagina or penis after vaginal sexual activity.
-It can possibly be located on all other body parts that may have in-contact with the bacteria.
+It can possibly be located in all other body parts that may have in-contact with the bacteria.
 The chancre usually heals alone and might persist for about a month.
-The primary syphilis will progress to the secondary stage if not taken care of.
+Primary syphilis will progress to the second stage if not taken care of.

-The secondary stage of syphilis typically begins within two months after it had moved on from the primary syphilis.
-It is during this period of syphilis wherein the bacterium has gotten to the bloodstream and has been passed on to the several parts of the body.
+The secondary stage of syphilis typically begins within two months after it had moved on from primary syphilis.
+It is during this period of syphilis wherein the bacterium has gotten into the bloodstream and has been passed on to the several parts of the body.
 Several little red rashes may then be identified on the palms, soles, and extremities, even though they are generally not itchy.
-It is often referred to as condylomata when it commences to appear on the wet/damp parts of the body including the mouth and the vagina.
+It is often referred to as condylomata when it commences appearing on the wet/damp parts of the body including the mouth and the vagina.

 Because bacteria dwell on damp spots, these lesions or rashes are brimming with contagious bacteria.
-It is at the secondary phase where the afflicted man or woman is seriously infectious.
+It is in the second phase where the afflicted man or woman is seriously infectious.
 It can then be accompanied by many other types of signs and symptoms including enlargement of lymph nodes, headache, fever, muscle and joint ache sore throat, and weight loss.
-The secondary syphilis if not handled correctly will move on into tertiary syphilis.
+Secondary syphilis if not handled correctly will move on into tertiary syphilis.